Coronation Cathedral, Alba Iulia: Architecture

+Marble plaque near the cathedral entrance celebrating the dissolution of the Romanian Greek Catholic Church in 1948, with the following text: "Here, after 250 years, brothers separated by force and deceitful promises found themselves in the same ancient church."

 The cathedral forms part of a group of buildings erected beginning in the late 19th century in the national style promoted by Ion Mincu and Petre Antonescu, incorporating traditional forms of Romanian architecture, in particular the Brâncovenesc style, and adapting them to modern tastes.
 The plan, an inscribed Greek cross, draws upon the Târgovişte Princely Church.
 Similarly, the exterior decorative elements, such as niches, beads about the column capitals and arcades, as well as the domes, resemble those found in Wallachian churches from the time of Matei Basarab and Constantin Brâncoveanu.
 The interior fresco painting, by Costin Petrescu and his apprentices, follows the dictates of traditional Byzantine Orthodox iconography while exhibiting Western influences.

 The entrance to the building has an open porch with large arches supported by columns with capitals.
 The portal is decorated with traditional motifs, and above it are mosaic icons of the archangels Michael and Gabriel, while one side of the entrance has icons of Saints Peter and Paul and the other of Kings David and Solomon.
 The porch's niches have marble plates commemorating four events: Metropolitan Simion Ştefan printing the first Romanian-language New Testament in 1648; the union of the three Romanian principalities achieved by Michael the Brave in 1600; the execution of Horea, Cloşca and Crişan in 1785; and the merger of the Romanian Greek-Catholic Church into the Orthodox Church in 1948, an act forced by the new Communist regime, supported at the time by the Orthodox Church but denounced as unlawful by Greek-Catholics.
 Also during that period, the authorities had the edifice's name changed to Catedrală Reîntregirii Neamului ("Cathedral of the Unity of the People") in order to minimize associations with the abolished monarchy, but the "Coronation Cathedral" name staged somewhat of a comeback following the 1989 fall of the regime.